annashipman/annashipman.github.io/_posts/2023-11-26-scaling-people.md

 ## Under-delegating and over-delegating

-She talks about delegation, and extends the usual discussion with some good examples of where you might be under-delegating or over-delegating.
+She has some good examples of where you might be under-delegating or over-delegating to your team.

 Under-delegating: you are involved in all the team's work, you ask to review it all before seen externally.
 Some clues you may be under-delegating: